Developmental stage theories: Individuation and attachment in ego-psychology

 Margaret Mahler's (b.1897) theory of separation-individuation in child development contains three phases regarding the child's object relations.
 John Bowlby's (b.1907) attachment theory proposes that developmental needs and attachment in children are connected to particular people, places, and objects throughout our lives.
 These connections provide a behavior in the young child that is heavily affected and relied on throughout the entire lifespan.
-In case of maternal deprivation, this development may be disturbed.
+In the case of maternal deprivation, this development may be disturbed.
 Robert Kegan (b.1946) provided a theory of the evolving self, which describes the constructive development theory of subject–object relations.